Fatal Accidents Act 1846: Background

-The Act
+Provisions

-The Act came into effect in August 1846 and gave personal representatives the right to bring a legal action for damages where the deceased person had such a right at the time of their death.
+The act came into effect in August 1846 and gave personal representatives the right to bring a legal action for damages where the deceased person had such a right at the time of their death.
 Compensation was restricted to the husband, parent, or child of the deceased and was for "such damages ... proportioned to the injury resulting from such death."
 The wording left the question of how damages were to be assessed.
 In Franklin v.
 South Eastern Railway (1858), Baron Pollock held that the Act did not grant a Scottish-style solatium but solely damages for economic loss.

-Repeal
+Subsequent developments

+Section 1 of the act, from " and although " onwards, was repealed by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

-The Act was variously amended and finally repealed by Schedule 2 of the Fatal Accidents Act 1976 which governs fatal accident compensation and is based on similar principles.
+The whole act was repealed for England and Wales by section 6(2) of, and schedule 2 to, the Fatal Accidents Act 1976, which came into force on 1 September 1976.
+The 1976 act which governs fatal accident compensation and is based on similar principles.
 Limited compensation for a family's grief was finally granted by the Administration of Justice Act 1982, section 3.

+The whole act was repealed for Northern Ireland by the Fatal Accidents (Northern Ireland) Order 1977 (SI 1977/1251), which came into force on 26 August 1977.

 International inspirations

 Similar legislation has since been brought into force throughout the English-speaking world.
 For example, part 3 of the Wrongs Act 1958 of Victoria, Australia is often referred to as a Lord Campbell's Act.